As a tattoo commentator and writer, I rely on my personal experience and time working in a tattoo studio.

 - A sterile bandage should used to completely cover a new tattoo.

-- The sterile bandage is required to be taped down with medical adhesive when leaving a licensed tattoo studio.
+- The latest protective tattoo film or a sterile bandage is required to be taped down with medical adhesive when leaving a licensed tattoo studio.

 - Do not let sticky tape touch your tattoo.